Why Bitcoin Echo Freezes

-A Manifesto for Bitcoin Echo
+A Manifesto for Permanent Software

 The Bitcoin protocol hasn't changed.